-The eight major version of Android mobile operating system, Android 8.0 Oreo is finally launched by Google during the eclipse last month.
-The operating system is said to be a result of a pinnacle of efforts in order to offer superior and appealing features than its predecessor, Nougat 7.0.
+The eighth major version of Android mobile operating system, Android 8.0 Oreo is finally launched by Google during the eclipse last month.
+The operating system is said to be a result of a pinnacle of efforts in order to offer superior and more appealing features to its predecessor, Nougat 7.0.
 The improvements that it brings through are:

-Notification transformation: Android 8.0 Oreo brings notification badges which are exactly like notification dots on iOS.
-These dots appear on the app which hasn’t paid attention on and on pressing the app, the notification appears in a small box above it.
-Further, the snoozing system of notification is also remarkable which allows you to remember important things as per your desire of time.
+Android 8.0 Oreo brings notification badges which are exactly like notification dots on iOS.
+These dots appear on the app which hasn’t been paid attention to and on pressing the app, the notification appears in a small box above it.
+Further, the snoozing system of notification is also remarkable which allows you to remember important things at your desired time.

-Autofill: This is a blessing from Oreo.
-It stores all your information like login details, address, card no. and will fill automatically for the apps or other services you download on your phone.
-The system asks you that you want to autofill the information or remembers it and once you choose the autofill option, the headache of remembering username and passwords for different apps vanish completely.
+This is a blessing from Oreo.
+It stores all your information like login details, address, and card no. and will fill automatically for the apps or other services you download on your phone.
+The system asks you if you want to autofill the information or remembers it and once you choose the autofill option, the headache of remembering username and passwords for different apps vanish completely.

-New Emojis: Android 8.0 Oreo gives you the freedom to express yourself better with its redesigned emojis.
-They are over 60 in number and are way cuter and rounded than before.
-This includes fairy, mermaid, giraffe, wizard and many more.
+Android 8.0 Oreo gives you the freedom to express yourself better with its redesigned emojis.
+They are over 60 in number and are way cuter and more rounded than before.
+This includes fairies, mermaids, giraffes, wizards and many more.

-Upgraded audio codes: Oreo comes with LDAC Bluetooth audio codec and AAudio technology which offer superior audio quality to the apps that require “high performance, low-latency. ” This enhanced feature is like a cherry on the cake for the Android users.
+Oreo comes with LDAC Bluetooth audio codec and AAudio technology which offer superior audio quality to the apps that require “high performance, low-latency. ” This enhanced feature is like a cherry on the cake for Android users.

-Smart Wi-Fi Connect: Here, you just have to go to the Settings and enable “Turn on Wi-Fi automatically” then this feature will automatically connect your phone to the nearest high-quality Wi-Fi and secures it with a VPN back to google.
+Here, you just have to go to Settings and enable “Turn on Wi-Fi automatically” then this feature will automatically connect your phone to the nearest high-quality Wi-Fi and secures it with a VPN back to google.

-Restricted background activities: The operating system control the app functions running in the background thus saving a lot of battery which possibly makes your phone run little longer than the Android Nougat.
+The operating system controls the app functions running in the background thus saving a lot of battery which possibly makes your phone run a little longer than Android Nougat.

-Easy print services: The Android phones always require a third-party plugin for printers of different brands but now with Oreo, the issue is resolved.
+Android phones always require a third-party plugin for printers of different brands but now with Oreo, the issue is resolved.
 Google has partnered with Mopria to bring default print service to Android OS.
-Amos, 97% of printers in the market are Mopria certified printers and thus there are high chances that your printer is one of them.
+Amos, 97% of printers in the market are Mopria-certified printers and thus there is a high chance that your printer is one of them.

-In addition to all these, the other features which make Oreo an incremental update are faster boot times, efficient file manager, streamlines setting menu, contextual press-to-hold option and adaptive icons.
+In addition to all these, the other features which make Oreo an incremental update are faster boot times, an efficient file manager, a streamlined setting menu, a contextual press-to-hold option and adaptive icons.
 Oreo indeed has a long way to go where Pixel and Nexus users can update it right away and other users can wait for a while to delve into it.